-Ophidiophobia It is a fact that is left on the sidelines when talking about the legend that was born in the Cuban archipelago and that narrates the history and powers of Madre de Aguas, the great serpent that habita in the country's deepest lagoons and dams.
+Ophidiophobia It is a fact that is left on the sidelines when talking about the legend that was born in the Cuban archipelago and that tells the story and powers of Mother of Waters, the great serpent that lives in the deepest lagoons and dams of the country.

 - La ophidiophobia it is the fear of snakes.